luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

   // What all approaches on populism share, is a common understanding that at its core, populism is about a

   The most popular definition of populism in the empirical literature is given by Cas #cite(<muddePopulistZeitgeist2004>, form: "prose").
-  This approach frames populism primarily as a conflict between the corrupt elite and the virtuous people, and therefore focuses on two key notions: anti-elitism and people-centrism.
-  #mnote[die beiden dimensionen musst du mehr erklären. dafür gäbe es bei anderen punkten in dieser section kürzungsmglkeiten]
   Populism in this context emphasizes the homogeneous nature of the people, often depicted as a cultural or economic entity, and defines the elite variably depending on context @muddeStudyingPopulismComparative2018.
   It is seen as a "thin-centered ideology" with a narrow scope compared to broader ideologies like nativism or socialism, which it can accompany @muddePopulistZeitgeist2004 @hawkinsIdeationalApproachPopulism2019a.
   Populism, seen as a thin ideology, describes a worldview that is characterized above all by the antagonistic relationship between the virtuous people and the corrupt elite, which is linked to a thick ideology @muddePopulistZeitgeist2004.
   Understanding populist rhetoric and claims that support this antagonism is thereby key to explaining their electoral success @devreesePopulismExpressionPolitical2018.

+  This approach frames populism primarily as a conflict between the corrupt elite and the virtuous people, and therefore focuses on two key notions: anti-elitism and people-centrism.
+  Anti-elitism is a moralizing critique of a perceived corrupt elite—such as political, economic, or cultural elites—accused of acting against the interests of the people.
+  People-centrism refers to the idea that a homogenous and virtuous "people" are the sole legitimate source of political power, often contrasted with an elite that deprives them of their rights or identity.

-  Another notable perspective on populism is the discursive-performative approach.
+  // Another notable perspective on populism is the discursive-performative approach.
-  Rooted in the work of Ernesto Laclau, it is by far the most common approach by political theorists @moffittPopulism2020.// (S. ~60 von 360, Beginn "The Discursive-Performative Approach")
+  // Rooted in the work of Ernesto Laclau, it is by far the most common approach by political theorists @moffittPopulism2020.// (S. ~60 von 360, Beginn "The Discursive-Performative Approach")
-  Although this approach is less prevalent in the empirical literature, as it is considered "extremely abstract" and faces "serious problems when it comes to analysing populism in more concrete terms" #cite(<muddePopulismEuropeAmericas2012>, supplement: "p.
+  // Although this approach is less prevalent in the empirical literature, as it is considered "extremely abstract" and faces "serious problems when it comes to analysing populism in more concrete terms" #cite(<muddePopulismEuropeAmericas2012>, supplement: "p.
 6"), it offers several valuable features that are applied in the in this work.
   While #cite(<moffittPopulism2020>, form: "prose", supplement: "Table 2.1") makes a clear distinction in that the ideational approach views populism as a purely binary attribute of political actors, Mudde recognizes a gradual "more or less populism" and merely qualifies that it does not make sense to speak of "weak populists" in the case of non-populist actors who use some populist phrases @muddePopulismIdeationalApproach2017.

+  For the purpose of this research, we integrate both perspectives by conceptualizing populism as a binary attribute that can be assigned to political parties.
+  In the current German Bundestag, two parties---the AfD and the Left---are classified as populist, according to the PopuList database @rooduijnPopuListDatabasePopulist2023.

+  At the same time, we adopt a practice-oriented view of populism, understanding it as a strategic mode of communication that political actors may deliberately adopt to convey their ideological positions.
+  This dual approach enables us to examine populism not only at the party level but also as a gradational phenomenon observable in individual texts.

+  Assuming that political parties use YouTube in ways consistent with their broader communicative behavior, we propose the following hypothesis:
   // First, we follow the discursive-performative approach in that we define populism as a gradational concept, in contrast to a binary approach which is commonly used in research using the ideational definition.
 (CITE) // (CITE Moffit 2020, Table 2.1 -- roughly)

-  This allows us to detect 'more or less' populism in specific texts.
-  Secondly, we see populism less as an attribute of political actors, but rather, we see it as a practice that political actors consciously choose to employ in order to convey an ideology to their audience.
-  Assuming that parties behave similarly on YouTube to how they do elsewhere in the political landscape, we can infer that:

   #quote(block: true)[
     #strong[H1:]
-    _Populist parties convey more populist content on YouTube than non-populist parties._
+    _Populist parties convey, on average, more populist content on YouTube than non-populist parties._
   ]